-- 78. This stream of funding is income derived by public [FET] TVET Colleges from training services offered on a market basis to private and public clients outside of the formula funding system.
-Income received for HE training services offered under the auspices of HE institutions in terms of [FET Colleges Act] CET Act, is considered as part of the fee-for-service income. - 79.
-Paragraph 14 of this policy explains the need to ensure that fee-for-service prices are not cross-subsidised by public funds intended for formula funded programmes.
-In other words, fee-for-service prices should reflect the true cost of offering the service.
-To enforce this, the [DoE] DHET will monitor the prices of fee-for-service training offered, relative to the cost of formula funded training as reflected in the national register of [FET] TVET College programmes (see paragraph 37).
-The requirement is that fee-for-service training should not be offered at a price that is lower than the cost of an equivalent formula funded programme. - 80.
+- 76. This stream of funding is income derived by public TVET colleges from training services offered on a market basis to private and public clients outside of the formula funding system.
+Income received for HE training services offered under the auspices of HE institutions in terms of CET Act, is considered as part of the fee-for-service income. - 77.
+Paragraph 18 of this policy explains the need to ensure that fee-for-service prices are not crosssubsidised by public funds intended for formula funded programmes.
+In other words, fee-forservice prices should reflect the true cost of offering the service.
+To enforce this, DHET will monitor the prices of fee-for-service training offered, relative to the cost of formula funded training as reflected in the national register of TVET college programmes (see paragraph 36).
+The requirement is that fee-for-service training should not be offered at a price that is lower than the cost of an equivalent formula funded programme. - 78.
 Clearer information in the training market relating to the cost of delivering training programmes, can greatly assist private and public employers in planning their human resource development activities.
-Given that the [DoE] DHET will be engaged in extensive research work relating to the costing of training programmes, in order to realise the system of formula funding of programmes, the [DoE] DHET will be well placed to provide the market with valuable information and guidance relating to training costs.
-The [DoE] DHET, in collaboration with the Department of Trade and Industry [and the Department of Labour], may develop pricing manuals that can be used by public [FET] TVET Colleges, other providers, and employers, to assist in the provision and procurement of training.
+Given that DHET will be engaged in extensive research work relating to the costing of training programmes, in order to realise the system of formula funding of programmes, DHET will be well placed to provide the market with valuable information and guidance relating to training costs.
+DHET, in collaboration with the Department of Trade and Industry, may develop pricing manuals that can be used by public TVET colleges, other providers, and employers, to assist in the provision and procurement of training.

-81. The [DoE] DHET must investigate the feasibility of developing and maintaining a national list of recommended prices for training programmes other than those training programmes appearing in the national register of [FET] TVET programmes.
-Such a list could assist in the monitoring of prices referred to in paragraph 79, and could be used by employers to plan their procurement of services offered by various providers, but in particular public [FET] TVET Colleges.
+79. DHET must investigate the feasibility of developing and maintaining a national list of recommended prices for training programmes other than those training programmes appearing in the national register of TVET programmes.
+Such a list could assist in the monitoring of prices referred to in paragraph 77, and could be used by employers to plan their procurement of services offered by various providers, but in particular public TVET colleges.